ICIJ/es-translator/docs/usage.md

 ```

 !!! note "CUDA Requirements"
     GPU acceleration requires a CUDA-compatible GPU and the appropriate CUDA libraries installed.
 If CUDA is not available and `--device cuda` is specified, translation will fail.
+See [Install NVIDIA drivers on Ubuntu AWS instances](https://documentation.ubuntu.com/aws/aws-how-to/instances/install-nvidia-drivers/) for setup instructions.

 ## Distributed Translation